LLNL/RAJA/README.md

 that extend the generally-accepted parallel for idiom.
 RAJA relies on standard C++11 features, such as lambda expressions.

-RAJA's desing is rooted in decades of experience working on production mesh-based multiphysics applications.
+RAJA's design is rooted in decades of experience working on production mesh-based multiphysics applications.
 Based on the diversity of algorithms and software engineering styles used in such applications, RAJA is designed to enable application developers to adapt RAJA concepts and